 - Available to Assistant Professors, Research Scientists, Research Investigators, Clinician Investigators, Clinicians Engaged In Research (CER) or higher equivalent levels with an interest in pursuing a research career in learning health systems.

-- The program provides 75% salary support up to a maximum of $90,000 per year plus fringe benefits (up to $30,780 per year), and $25,000 per year in research funds, for up to 3 years, and training in both patient-centered outcomes research and learning health system science.
+- The program provides 75% salary support up to a maximum of $90,000 per year plus fringe benefits (up to $30,780 per year), and $25,000 per year in research funds for 2 years, and training in both patient-centered outcomes research and learning health system science.
+Extensions to a third year may be possible pending funding.

 - Up to 5 scholars awarded annually.